tscnlab/GuidolinEtAl_BehavResMethods_2025/README.md

-## Background
+## Overview
-The aim is to describe and compare strategies for tracking non-wear time of wearable light loggers used in ambulatory light exposure studies.
-This can help other researchers to plan their experiments and choose a non-wear time strategy which fits their research requirements.
+This repository contains data, analysis code, and figure outputs for the paper **Collecting, detecting and handling non-wear intervals in longitudinal light exposure data**.
+The pre-print of this paper can be found [here](https://www.biorxiv.org/content/10.1101/2024.12.23.627604v1).
+The R code in this repository is pubicly accessible under the [MIT](https://opensource.org/license/mit) license (see `LICENSE.md` file).
+The data is accessible under the [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.

 ## Dataset description
 - Participants N = 26